WinVector/replyr/README.md

 We will probably only ever cover:

 -   Native `data.frame`s (and `tbl`/`tibble`)
--   `RMySQL`
+-   `sparklyr` (`Spark` 2.0.0 or greater)
 -   `RPostgreSQL`
 -   `SQLite`
--   `sparklyr` (`Spark` 2.0.0 or greater)
+-   `RMySQL` (limited support in some cases)

 Additional functions
 --------------------

-Additional `replyr` functions include: `replyr::replyr_filter` and `replyr::replyr_inTest`.
+Additional `replyr` functions include:

+-   `replyr::replyr_filter`
+-   `replyr::replyr_inTest`

 These are designed to subset data based on a columns values being in a given set.
 These allow selection of rows by testing membership in a set (very useful for partitioning data).
 Example below:

 ``` r
 library('dplyr')